-Because of common usage of the name Greenwich Mean Time, the time announcements of WWV and WWVH are referred to by this name.3 More precisely, the actual reference time scale is the Coordinated Universal Time Scale maintained by the National Bureau of Standards, UTC(NBS).
-The UTC(NBS) scale is affected by very small frequency offsets relative to the NBS primary frequency standard as mentioned in section 1.1.(b).
+More precisely, the actual reference time scale is the Coordinated Universal Time Scale maintained by the National Bureau of Standards, UTC(NBS).
+The UTC(NBS) scale includes very small frequency offsets relative to the NBS primary frequency standard for coordination purposes as mentioned in section 1.1.(b).